1896 Big Swatara German Baptist Brethren Church (Church of the Brethren) votes to form a fellowship in Harrisburg

 1959 First Church decided to remain in Harrisburg and gave land to District to start a new congregation in Susquehanna Twp.

-1960 First Brethren Volunteer Service worker comes, Marilyn Dickerson
+1960 First Brethren Volunteer Service worker comes: Marilyn Dickerson

 1961 Construction started on Christian Education Building